 The proof is in the numbers—a great customer experience leads to more revenue.
 86% of people surveyed said they would pay more if that price tag came with exceptional customer service.

 A skills-based call routing phone system will take several different factors into account when deciding where to queue a call, including the number that was dialed, the caller’s account details, and selections made by the customer in the IVR.
 Once the customer is connected with the correct agent or channel, they likely won’t need to be transferred and the call will be completed on the first go.

-Did you know, Fonolo’s Visual IVR technology allows customers to schedule a call back at any time during their journey, even when they’re surfing your site or mobile app?
+Did you know, Fonolo’s Web Call-Backs (formerly Visual IVR) allows customers to schedule a call back at any time during their journey, even when they’re surfing your site or mobile app?

 4 steps to implement a skills-based routing system